Taher-s/BeliefSat-0/README.md

 **Electrical interface:**

-The payload will be supplied power from the launch vehicle to which it will be connected by a DB9 connector.
+Power for the payload is supplied from the launch vehicle to which it is connected by a DB9 connector.

 The interface connector details are provided in the table given below: